aman21392/circDR-seq/README.md

 $5= database file(circBase and circatlas)

+3rd script is to compile the result of databasecircRNA.sh and 20exon.coord.sh script

+`sh circRNA.list.sh $1 $2`
+$1= output of databasecircRNA.sh

+$2= output of 20exon.coord.sh

+Then the final output of this script is complete.list.circRNA.txt.

 # calculation of Precision and Recall
 Run the script precision_recall.sh to know the precision and recall of the pipeline we did for circBase circRNA.
 So its better to check in circBase.